contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 Delegating is more than giving an assignment.
 It also includes teaching and trusting another person to fulfill the assignment.
 It usually includes the following elements:

 * Meet with the person to invite him or her to serve the Lord in an assignment.
-Help the person understand the assignment and its purposes, including how his or her service will bless others.
+Help the person understand the assignment and its purposes.
 * Counsel together about the assignment, who else could be involved, and when it should be finished.
 Ensure that the person understands and willingly accepts the assignment.
 Express confidence in his or her abilities.
 * Encourage the person to seek inspiration about how to fulfill the assignment.
 Show your trust and help the person succeed.
 Provide direction and support as needed.
 * Periodically ask the person to report on the assignment.
 Accept the person’s best efforts, and express appreciation for what he or she has done.

+The guidelines for extending a calling in [30.1.1](30-callings-in-the-church.md#3011-general-guidelines) should also be followed when delegating, as applicable.

 ### 4.2.6 Prepare Others to Be Leaders and Teachers